renatoathaydes/parcey/README.md

 Notice that the last argument of every parser function is the parser name.
 A nice default is provided for all parsers, but you can use that to improve error messages.

-For example, using `parser2` defined above (which expecs 3 integers separated by spaces):
+For example, using `parser2` defined above (which expects 3 integers separated by spaces):

 ```ceylon
 value error2 = parser2.parse("x y");